Understanding the path to purchase

 Humanising the target audience through personas

-In b2b markets, your customer is an organisation.
+In b2b markets, your customer is a business.
 But in your sales and marketing messages, you are engaging with an individual.

-It is just as important to understand the individual buyer as it is the organisation they work for.
+It is just as important to understand the individual buyer as it is the business they work for.

-This is where persona profiling comes in.
+This is where buyer persona research comes in.
 It humanises segments of a target audience through demographics and characterising individual needs, motivations, and pain points.

 Take a look at some example personas by clicking the link below.